jacek-kurlit/pik/README.md

 All options are optional, if skipped default values will be used.
 Most of config fields have cli arg equivalent.
 If both are set cli arg is preferred.
 Run `pik -- --help` to see cli options
+Please refer to [config](config.md) for more details about configuration options

 You can find default values below